kazcare/quizalanche/README.md

 <a></a>
 ## Credits

-I would like to inform you all that this project (Cheesy Cheese) is built for **educational purpose** only and I have rendered the following items and information from different resources.
+I would like to inform you all that this project (Quizalanche) is built for **educational purpose** only and I have rendered the following items and information from different resources.
 I would like to thank all of these resources for helping me completing my project.

 <a></a>
 ### Content

-All recipes were copied from **"bbcgoodfood.com"**
+All questions were takem from **"radiotimes.com"**

 <a></a>
 ### Media

-* Image used as hero image is downloaded from **"pixels.com"**
+* Image used as background is downloaded from **"istockphoto.com"**

-* Rest of the images on the main page and recipe pages are downloaded from **"istockphoto.com"**

-* All Social media icons were downloaded from **"Font Awesome"**

-<a></a>
-### Other Sources

-* Idea for the feedback form was taken from **"CSS Sign Up Form Tutorial"** from the **"freecodecamp.org"** with some modification.

-* Text overlay idea was taken from **"love running"** website.
+* Icon image I used for the browser window, was downloaded from google and converted into icon file using "favicon.com".

 [Back to Top](#table-of-contents)